Weltraumschaf/commons/README.md

 # Common Utility Classes for Java

-In this library I collect classes I used in several projects to minimize code duplication oevr the projects.
+In this library I collect classes I'  using in several projects to minimize code duplication over the projects.

 ## Word of the Author

-This is my first artefact I try to deploy to Maven Central Repository along with this [guide][1].
+This is  my first  artefact I try  to deploy to  Maven Central  Repository along with this [guide][sonatype].

 ## Goal

 Goal  of  this  class  library  is  to  share  common  functionality  to  reduce duplicated  code.
 Further  goal  is  to have  no  external  dependencies.
-Only external dependencies are [JUnit][3] and [Mockito][4] for testing.
+Only external dependencies are [JUnit][junit] and [Mockito][mockito] for testing.

 ## Usage

-Add this <code>&lt;dependency&gt;</code> to your [Maven][2] pom.xml:
+Add this <code>&lt;dependency&gt;</code> to your [Maven][maven] pom.xml:

     <dependencies>